FSBCS/ACS/Unit 0/Lesson 7.md

 Functions are a cornerstone of JavaScript, enabling modularity, reusability, and clarity in our code.
 By understanding the different ways to declare functions, the concept of scope, and the power of callbacks, you'll be better equipped to write efficient and organized JavaScript.

 In our next lessons, we'll dive deeper into the world of asynchronous JavaScript and explore how functions play a role in that domain.
 Until then, keep practicing and refining your grasp on functions!

+---

+Of course!
+Callbacks are often used in situations where operations might be asynchronous or where certain actions should only take place after previous actions have completed.
+Let's create an assignment that simulates asynchronous data fetching.

+---

+**Assignment: Asynchronous Data Fetching Simulator**

+**Background:** Modern web applications often fetch data from external sources, such as APIs, databases, or other services.
+This fetching might not complete instantly, so we use callbacks to execute code after the data has been retrieved.
+For the purpose of this assignment, we'll simulate this asynchronous behavior using `setTimeout` (or a similar function if you're not using JavaScript).

+**Tasks:**

+1. **Simulated Data Fetching**:
+    - Create a function `fetchData` that simulates fetching data from an external source.
+Use `setTimeout`  to simulate a random delay of 1 - 3 seconds.
+    - This function should accept three arguments: a `data` string (what data to "fetch") and a `callback` function to be executed after the "data fetching" is done successfully and an `errorHandler` function to be executed if the "data fetching" fails.
+The fetching shoud fail at random (say, 30% of the time)

+2. **Processing the Data**:
+    - Write a callback function `processData` that takes the fetched data as an argument and prints "Processing [data]...".

+3. **Error Handling**:
+    - Write another callback called `errorHandler`  to print "Error fetching [data]..." when the fetching fails.
+As an added challenge, get the error handler to refetch the data up to two times before giving up.

+4. **Chain Fetching Operations**:
+    - Fetch and process three different data strings (e.g., "users", "posts", and "comments") one after the other, ensuring that you only fetch "posts" after "users" have been successfully fetched and processed, and "comments" after "posts".
+Handle any potential errors appropriately.

+---